CodeCampusCo/ai-testing/docs/PROJECT_REVIEW.md

 ## 2. Project Goal and Architecture Summary

-- **Goal:** To create an E2E testing tool that dramatically reduces test creation time by using an AI to translate natural language test steps into automated browser actions.
+- **Goal:** To create an E2E testing tool that uses an AI to translate natural language test steps from markdown files into automated browser actions.
 - **Architecture:** The system is a Node.js CLI application.
 It now uses a `LangGraphWorkflow` orchestrator to manage a stateful graph of AI agents:
-  1.  **`ScenarioGeneratorAgent`:** Converts a high-level description into a structured `TestScenario`.
-  2.  **`TestExecutorAgent`:** The core of the system.
+  1.  **`TestExecutorAgent`:** The core of the system.
 It takes individual test steps (in plain English) and, using the live accessibility snapshot of the web page as context, asks a unified `LangChainAIService` to generate the precise browser commands to execute.
-  3.  **`AnalysisAgent`:** Reviews the test results to provide insights beyond a simple pass/fail status.
+  2.  **`AnalysisAgent`:** Reviews the test results to provide insights beyond a simple pass/fail status.
 - **Key Technology:** The innovative feature is the real-time use of an LLM as a reasoning engine during the test execution loop, using the accessibility tree as its "eyes" to interact with the web page.

 ---